cosmos/gravity-bridge/README.md

 ```

 An api collection for Postman (https://www.getpostman.com/) is provided [here](./cosmos-ethereum-bridge.postman_collection.json) which documents some API endpoints and can be used to interact with it.
-Note: You will need to change the cosmos addresses in the URLs, params and body to match the addresses you generated that you want to check.
+Note: For checking account details/balance, you will need to change the cosmos addresses in the URLs, params and body to match the addresses you generated that you want to check.